rhdhorchestrator/rhdhorchestrator.github.io/content/blog/upgrading-orchestrator-1.7.md

          url: http://sonataflow-platform-data-index-service.sonataflow-infra
    ```

-   Replace "sonataflow-infra" with the namespace where you have previously installed your workflows and SonataFlow resources.
+   Replace `sonataflow-infra` with the namespace where you have previously installed your workflows and SonataFlow resources.

    Finally, Helm Install the Chart.